Gaston900/PSMSlugForever/README.md

 The M68000 CPU core has been modified to be compatible with all current types of hack ROMs.

-Expand the adpcma rom that can be read to 0x2000000.
+Expand the memory file adpcma rom that can be read to 0x2000000.

 The free mod is enabled on the NeoGeo system by pressing the Start button, you don't need to add credits every time you lose.